Global Marketing… What is it?

 Social media has grown into a giant in it’s own right.

-Facebook, Instagram, LinkedIn, Twitter, Pinterest, and a host of others have users around the world.
+Facebook, Instagram, LinkedIn, Twitter, Pinterest, and a host of others have millions of users around the world.

 As a small business owner, you can find and establish strategic relationships with other business owners all over the world.

 These relationships can lead to opportunities to market your products and services in other countries.